-Besides removing $^{214}$ Bi and $^{212}$ Bi via the prompt correlation which was also used in previous experiments, a new analysis technique of this study is the reduction of $^{208}$ Tl.
-36% of $^{212}$ Bi decays to $^{208}$ Tl by releasing an $\alpha$ particle.
-The decay of $^{208}$ Tl ( $\tau \sim 4.4$ minutes) dominates the background in the energy range of 3 to 5 MeV.
-With a 22 minutes veto in a spherical volume of radius 1.1 m around a $^{212}$ Bi $\alpha$ candidate, 99% $^{208}$ Tl decays can be removed.
-The fraction of removed good events, estimated with the simulation, is found to be about 20%, because there are more than 2600 cpd/kt $^{210}$ Po decays in the similar $\alpha$ energy range.
-Eventually, the signal over background ratio in the energy range of 3 - 5 MeV is significantly improved from 0.6 to 35.
+In addition to removing Bi and Bi via the prompt correlation, which was also used in previous experiments, a new analysis technique used in this study is the reduction of Tl.
+36% of Bi decays to Tl by releasing an $\alpha$ particle.
+The decay of Tl ( $\tau \sim 4.4$ min) dominates the background in the energy range of 3 to 5 MeV.
+With a 22 min veto in a spherical volume with a radius of 1.1 m around a Bi $\alpha$ candidate, 99% of Tl decays can be removed.
+The fraction of removed good events, estimated with the simulation, is found to be approximately 20% because there are more than 2600 cpd/kt Po decays in the similar $\alpha$ energy range.
+Eventually, the signal over background (S/B) ratio in the energy range of 3-5 MeV is significantly improved, from 0.6 to 35.

 However, for Ac and Pam, both of which have decay energies slightly larger than 2 MeV, there are no available cascade decays for background elimination.
 If the U and Th decay chains are in secular equilibrium, their contributions can be statistically subtracted with the measured Bi-Po decay rates.
-Otherwise the analysis threshold should be increased to about 2.3 MeV.
+Otherwise, the analysis threshold will increase to approximately 2.3 MeV.

-Considering higher radioactivity level assumptions, if the U and Th contaminations are 10-16 g/g, the 2 MeV threshold is still achievable but with a worse S/B ratio in the energy range of 3 to 5 MeV.
-A 10-15 g/g contamination would result in a 5 MeV analysis threshold determined by the end-point energy of Tl decay.
-If U and Th contaminations reach to 10-17 g/g, but the Po decay rate is more than 10,000 cpt/kt as in the Borexino Phase I [44], the Tl reduction mentioned above cannot be performed.
-Consequently, the Tl background could only be statistically subtracted.
+Considering higher radioactivity level assumptions, if the $^{238}$ U and $^{232}$ Th contaminations are $10^{-16}$ g/g, the 2

+MeV threshold is still achievable but with a worse S/B ratio in the energy range of 3 to 5 MeV.
+A $10^{-15}$ g/g contamination would result in a 5 MeV analysis threshold, determined by the end-point energy of Tl decay.
+If U and Th contaminations reach to $10^{-17}$ g/g, but the Po decay rate is greater than 10,000 cpt/kt, as in Borexino Phase I [44], the Tl reduction mentioned above cannot be performed.
+Consequently, the Tl background can only be statistically subtracted.
 The influence of these radioactivity level assumptions on the neutrino oscillation studies will be discussed in Sec.
-4.3.
+IVC.